This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 If your council threatens to make you bankrupt, contact us for advice.

 The term ‘winding up’ describes the process used by a limited company’s creditors to make a company bankrupt.
 Different rules apply to the winding-up process.
-Creditors, such as the council, can apply to wind up your company if it owes them £750 or more.
-For more information, see our Limited companies fact sheet.
+Creditors, such as the council, can apply to wind up your company if it owes them £10,000 or more.
+For more information (including temporary coronavirus protections), see our Limited companies fact sheet.

 If the council is threatening to do this, contact us for advice.